- The certificates with which you can establish your eligibility for admission are listed on the Admission to Studies website.

 Certain study programs at the University of Stuttgart require an entrance examination (formerly aptitude assessment).
 It is designed to assess special aptitude and motivation for the chosen program.
 Applicants who do not meet the stipulated minimum requirements do not complete the admissions process.
 All applicants, regardless of nationality or country where a degree was obtained, must participate in this procedure.

 This entrance examination is not an examination in the traditional sense in all cases.
 It may rather be a selection procedure that differs from discipline to discipline.
 You can find out from the applicable Selection Criteria and Admissions Statutes of the study programs what procedure the study program you are interested in follows.

 In some study programs, in cases where sufficient credits are applied – normally, for the preliminary or intermediate examination – the entrance examination may be dispensed with.
-Since credits are given first after an application is submitted, be sure in any case to hand in the relevant documentation and records and to take what tests you can (July/August timeframe.
+Since validation is given only after the submission of the application, be sure in any case to hand in the relevant documents and records and to take eventual tests (timeframe July/August).

-For more detailed information, check the University Selection Process and Entrance Examination web pages and the corresponding Selection Criteria and Admissions Statutes.
+For more detailed information, check the University Selection Process and Entrance Examination websites and the corresponding Selection Criteria and Admissions Statutes.